1st Hussars: Escaudoeuvres and Erclin River

 On 9 October 1918, the Canadian Corps attacked the Germans near the French village of Escaudoeuvres on the L'Escaut Canal (north-east of Cambrai).
-By this point, battlefield was becoming more fluid and cavalry playing a more important role during operations.
-On the 9th, the CLH was ordered to occupy two pieces high ground in front of 5 Canadian Infantry Brigade's position.
+By this point, the battlefield was becoming more fluid, and cavalry played a more important role during operations.
+On the 9th, the CLH was ordered to occupy two pieces of high ground in front of 5 Canadian Infantry Brigade's position.
 Just after noon, 'B' Squadron CLH was ordered forward with 'A' and 'C' Squadrons in support.
-The troops advanced across the canal and approached a rail line which ran along the ridge on the far bank.
+The troops advanced across the canal and approached a rail line that ran along the ridge on the far bank.
 As the troops closed on the rail line, machine-guns opened up on the right hitting several men and horses.
 The situation on the left of the advance developed in a similar fashion with MGs opening up as the troopers crested the rail embankment.
-One of the German MGs was put out of action allowing a position to be established and Hotchkiss Machine guns set up on the rail embankment.
-One troop was sent in an attempt to outflank the remaining German MGs, but they were unsuccessful.
+One of the German MGs was put out of action allowing a position to be established and Hotchkiss Machine guns to be set up on the rail embankment.
+One troop to outflank the remaining German MGs, but they were unsuccessful.
 The position was held and passed on to the 25th Battalion, CEF and the CLH troops retired.
 One non-commissioned officer (William Henry Wells) was killed and 11 men were wounded in the action which gained 2500 meters of ground and inflicted at least 20 casualties on the Germans and captured two German MGs.